tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 <img src = "../images/interflex-reg3-intr.png" width="300">
 </p>

+I utilized a linear estimator.
+Y represents the outcome variable, D represents the treatment variable, X stands for the moderator (our interaction variable), and Z represents the covariates in the model.
+Furthermore, interflex provides the option for fixed effects and clustering of standard errors.
+It's important to note that the model also displays the confidence interval and the distribution of the moderating variable.
+In this case, the moderating variable is binary, as expected.

-Here the marginal effect plot provides valuable insights into the model's accuracy.
-By using the "binning" argument in the estimator, we break down the interaction term into groups and calculate the interaction effect for each group.
+ The marginal effect plot can provide valuable insights into the model's accuracy By using the "binning" argument in the estimator, we break down the interaction term into groups and calculate the interaction effect for each group.
 This reveals that the relationship seems to be non-linear.
 The marginal effect plot offers additional information that isn't available from the summary of the regression alone.
 To confirm the significance, you can use the Wald test within the interflex function.
 The Wald test compares the linear interaction model to the more flexible binning model.
 The null hypothesis is that the linear interaction model and the three-bin model are statistically equivalent.
 If the p-value of the Wald test is close to zero, you can confidently reject the null hypothesis.
 For our example, this is the case!

 ### 4. Discrete Dependent Variable